boutproject/boutproject.github.io/about/index.md

 * Intended to be quite modular, enabling fast testing of numerical methods
 * Can evolve any number of equations, with equations appearing in a readable form
 * Primarily designed and tested with reduced plasma fluid models in mind
-* Jointly developed by LLNL, University of York (UK) and other U.S. and international partners
+* Jointly developed by University of York (UK), LLNL, CCFE, DTU, and other international partners

 ### Contributors

-BOUT++ is developed by LLNL, University of York (UK) and other U.S. and international partners.
+BOUT++ is developed by University of York and international partners.
 Contributions to the code and tool chains have been made by many researchers including:

 * George Breyiannis, Japan Atomic Energy Agency